lvgl/blog/_posts/2019-01-29- use iPodNano6 LCD for littlevgl.md

-This blog tells you something about **How to use the iPodNano6 LCD for LittlevGL.** I am going to hack the LCD that is supposed to display on an Apple's iPodNano6 for LittlevGL with Espressif ESP32 Wifi/BLE SoC.<br>
+This blog tells you something about **How to use the iPodNano6 LCD for LittlevGL.** I am going to hack the screen that is supposed to display on an Apple's iPodNano6 for LittlevGL with an Espressif ESP32 Wifi/BLE SoC.<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/Running_littlevGL.JPG)
 LCD for iPod Nano6 uses MIPI Display Serial Interface (MIPI DSI) which is a high-speed serial interface between a host processor and a display module.
 LCDs belong to this category are very common for smartphones, tablets, and smartwatches.
 Reference is available from MIPI alliance page at https://www.mipi.org/specifications/dsi.
-Some MIPI LCDs on hands are displayed here.<br>
+Some MIPI LCDs on hands are shown here.<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/Some_mipi_displays.jpg)
 *Googling* the keyword MIPI brings up several pdf documents of hundred pages.
 It is always fun to learn from specifications like this - http://bfiles.chinaaet.com/justlxy/blog/20171114/1000019445-6364627609238902374892404.pdf.
 It states *"MIPI DSI specifies the interface between a host processor and a display..."* and finally a picture like this shows up that I can barely understand.